abhishekarya1/Hash-Define-myNotes/content/web-api/others.md

 It sits between the client and the server and specifies what all fields to return in the response, and we get only those fields back.

-There is only a single endpoint and the call is strikingly similar to a RPC.
+There is **only a single endpoint** and the call is similar to RPC.

 Query:
 ```foobar